Mean Field Games with Reflected Dynamics: Introduction

-This paper is organized as follows: In Section \ref{Assumptions and main results}, we recall the notion of relaxed controls for stochastic control problems governed by systems of Reflected SDEs and introduce MFGs with Reflected SDEs.
-We also provides all the assumptions on the coefficients, along with the main existence result of this paper.
-In Section \ref{proof of MR}, we present the proof of this result which is divided into two cases: the bounded case in Subsection \ref{sect4.1} and the unbounded case in Subsection \ref{sect4.2}.
+The remainder of the paper is organized as follows.
+Section~\ref{Assumptions and main results} recalls the notion of relaxed controls for stochastic control problems governed by systems of reflected stochastic differential equations (SDEs) and introduces the framework of MFGs with reflection.
+This section also presents the standing assumptions on the coefficients and states the main existence results, namely Theorems~\ref{theomfg} and~\ref{theorem:Markovian-new}, together with the proof of the latter.
+Finally, Section~\ref{proof of theorem-mfg} is devoted to the proof of Theorem~\ref{theomfg}.